Aml3t/Battleship_game/README.md

 # Battleship_game
 This is a clone of the famous battleship game from Mattel.
-This is the lite version of it, we can call it the "Battleship light" game.
+Also, this is a lite version of it, we can call it the "Battleship light" game^^